jjose14-Jacob-Jose/getSummaryHoldings/README.md

 ## Getting Started

+Clone the project and run `npm install` in the project directory.
+This should install all of the required dependencies.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev